When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 - Server Selection – This option is the same as what’s available on the home screen, so it feels redundant.

-- Connection Settings – This section provides detailed information on your connection, such as its IP address, service provider, adapter, and latency.
-You can prioritize between automatic (recommended), primary, secondary, backup, or never.
-You can also set data caps and reset statistics from here.
+- Connection Settings – This section provides detailed information on your connection, such as its IP address, service provider, adapter info, and more.
+You can also set up 'Pair & Share' settings and reset statistics from here.
+On top of that, you can test your Internet speed and see how well it handles live streaming – all within this section.

-- Session Settings – Here you can optimize your connection with options such as network protocols, bonding mode, Jumbo MTU, and header compression.
+- Session Settings – Here, you can optimize your connection with options such as Bonding Mode, Transport Mode, Jumbo MTU, Header Compression, and more.
 You can also set the app to connect at startup and disconnect upon exit.

-- Privacy – This allows you to change your privacy settings, including encryption, the kill switch, and DNS and IP leak protection.
-You can choose from five available DNS services, including Adguard, which comes with an ad-blocker.
+- Privacy – This allows you to change your privacy settings, including encryption, the kill switch, and DNS/IP leak protection.
+You can choose from five available DNS services, including AdGuard, which comes with an ad blocker.

-- Display – From here you can customize your notifications, theme, and language.
+- Preferences – From here, you can customize your notifications, sounds, theme, and language.
 There's also a "Graph Rotation" option to rotate the dashboard graph every 20 seconds.

 - Help – Find quick links to Speedify's social accounts, privacy policy, terms of service, third-party credits, starting guide, and support page.
 You can also generate offline logs of your existing data from here.